devinit/PPT-search/README.md

 ### To run application as daemon for systems with upstart

-Copy the upstart script (search.conf) to /etc/init and then edit it accordingly as commented out.
+Copy the upstart script (search.conf) to /etc/init and then edit it accordingly as commented out:

 ```
 sudo cp search.conf /etc/init